Skip to main content

 Data

-The most valuable asset is accurate high signal proprietary data.
+The most valuable asset is high signal proprietary data.

-Interconnected technology will create closed feedback loops of data propagation and interpretation of actions and consequences for AI to learn from.
+Interconnected technology will close feedback loops of data propagation and interpretation and actions and consequences for AI to learn from.

 Flow of Value